2026 BMW Lasqueti Island Regatta

 1.0 Rules and Eligibility/Ratings

-1.1 The Regatta will be governed by ‘rules’ as defined in the Racing Rules of Sailing 2021-2024, the prescriptions of Sail Canada when they apply, the rules of PHRF-BC (where applicable), US Sailing Safety Equipment Requirements (SER) Coastal revised January 1, 2025, this Notice of Race and any subsequent Schooner Cove Yacht Club Sailing Instructions or SCYC Race Committee amendments.
+1.1 The Regatta will be governed by ‘rules’ as defined in the Racing Rules of Sailing 2025-2028, as amended for Category 3 in 2026, the prescriptions of Sail Canada when they apply, the rules of PHRF-BC (where applicable), US Sailing Safety Equipment Requirements (SER) Coastal revised January 1, 2025, this Notice of Race and any subsequent Schooner Cove Yacht Club Sailing Instructions or SCYC Race Committee amendments.

 1.2 Between civil sunset and sunrise, the “International Regulations for Preventing Collisions at Sea” shall replace Part 2 of the RRS.